Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: A Simple Consciousness-Collapse Model

-It seems that this must be a general phenomenon: if we have $n$ distinct Q-shapes, but $m\ll n/2$ collapse operators, then the $m\cdot n$ eigenvalues are smaller in number than the $n(n+1)/2$ distance values.
+Thus, for our case of a single collapse operator $\hat A$, every value of $|\lambda_{ij}-\lambda_{kl}|$ must depend on more than just the number $\mathcal{D}(Q(i,j),Q(k,l))$.
+If our principle is satisfied, then a large value of the latter implies a large value of the former, but the converse is not in general true.
 We must hence have pairs of Q-shapes whose superposition must collapse more quickly than what their mere qualitative distance as states of consciousness would suggest.
-Superposition resistance hence cannot only resemble the structure of conscious experience, but is also additionally constrained by the general structure of quantum mechanics.
+Superposition resistance hence cannot only reflect the structure of conscious experience, but is also additionally constrained by the general structure of quantum mechanics.

-We can now see how the elements of the construction above are realized in greater generality in~\cite{ChalmersandMcQueen2022}.
-Here, there is not a single Q-shape operator whose eigenstates are all the classical Q-shapes.
-Rather, a Q-shape is associated with an ensemble of orthogonal self-adjoint collapse operators.
-The eigenvalue of each operator does not pick out a Q-shape, but an element of a Q-shape, which is either an entry in a probability matrix or a $\phi$-value.
-This solves the above problem and allows for superposition resistance to resemble the structure of conscious experience more closely.
-However it does so at the cost of having a very complex model.

-To illustrate this complexity, consider how many collapse operators we need to capture all the details of a Q-shape of a classical system.
-A system of \textit{n} elements will have $2^n-1$ subsystems.
-So if we have two elements, as with our dyad, we have three subsystems (A, B, and AB).
-We were able to ignore AB in our simple case but we cannot do that in general.
-Every element has \textit{d} possible states giving a total of $d^n$ possible states for the system.
-Each subsystem is associated with two probability distributions, as we saw in the previous section, and one $\phi$-value.
-To capture all of this, the number of collapse operators we need is $(2^n-1)\times(2\times d^n+1)$.
-So for our \textit{classical} dyad, where $n=d=2$, we need 27 collapse operators.
-It would be extraordinary if Nature were to operate at such a high level of complexity for such a simple system.

-But this still is not sufficient when dealing with quantum systems, since qubit elements do not have $d=2$ possible states, but have infinitely many possible pure states.
-It is for this reason that the model in \cite{ChalmersandMcQueen2022} formulates everything in terms of the QIIT found in (\cite{zanardi2018quantum},\cite{KleinerTull2020}).
-Here each subsystem is associated with two appropriate density matrices instead of two appropriate classical probability distributions.
-The density matrices for the quantum dyad have more entries than the classical probability distributions associated with the classical dyad, so we need more collapse operators.
-In particular, we now need $(2^n-1)\times(2\times d^{2n}+1)$ collapse operators in general, and so 99 collapse operators for our dyad.

-The use of QIIT raises a further complication.
-In QIIT, every quantum system is assigned a well-defined Q-shape (which in many cases may be the null Q-shape) whether or not the system is in a superposition of classical Q-shapes.
-That is, for QIIT, \emph{distinct states of consciousness do not always correspond to mutually orthogonal quantum states}, and this makes it in general impossible to have physical processes whose observable behavior depends on all the properties of those states of consciousness (because non-orthogonal states cannot be perfectly distinguished).
-In particular, this excludes collapse models where the rate of collapse is proportional to the ``size'' of the superposition, e.g.\ to the qualitative difference of the superposed conscious states.
-The ensemble of collapse operators defined in equation (2) of \cite{ChalmersandMcQueen2022} therefore adds an additional constraint that restricts these operators to just those states that are associated with classical Q-shapes.